strategineer/personal-website/content/blog/2025-01-23/index.md

 Even if you decide that the PCs goal is to find a way out of the dungeon unless the dungeon is specifically built around that goal I don't think it would work very well.

 If your players aren't exploring the megadungeon and becoming invested in this vast space and the NPCs that inhabit it, what's the point of running a megadungeon?

+### End each session, by confirming with your players where they're going next

+Prepping for all the possible paths the players might take through the megadungeon felt like torture because I wasted so much time prepping NPCs and encounters that players never experienced.

+Running a megadungeon, some of your prep time will be wasted no matter what you do to try and avoid this, but getting a confirmation of where players are going to go next at the end of each session would have helped reduce this wasted prep time.

 ### Never trap players without a purpose